scoder/pyrogg/README.rst

 pyrogg is a simple recoding library for Ogg-Vorbis audio files, implemented in Cython.
 It reads Vorbis streams from the provided input files and recodes them to the desired quality level (-1 ...
 10).
-It comes with handy command line interface.
+It comes with a handy command line interface.

 Example